Hazebyte/CrateReloaded/documentation/docs/start-guide/permission.md

 # Permissions

-Permissions are given only to yourself, ops, and console.
-You, yourself, must provide the permissions to the nodes.
-`OPs are automatically given permission to all nodes`
+The console and operators are automatically given permission to all nodes.
+Additional permission nodes may be granted to admins, moderators, or users.

 | **Recommended User** | **Command** | **Permission** | ** Explanation **             |
 |----------------------|-------------|----------------|-------------------------------|